 Most young entrepreneurs are constantly on the lookout for funding and support.
 The good news is that some local and state governments do offer help.
 This can be in the form of financial incentives, low-interest loans, tax relaxations, and other benefits.

-Make sure to research about these before you lock your decision.
+Make sure to research these before you lock your decision.

 Some websites where you can find relevant info are: